learn-javascript-courses/rejection/README.md

 ## Mid level

 Add an API to store data using a web service and database.
-Track multiple users (which means you'll need to add user authentication).
-Hint: Redis, Mongo, or RethinkDB would be good database candidates.
-Social login such as Facebook or Twitter would be good login options (easier and more secure than username/password logins).
+Track multiple users (which means you'll need to [add user authentication](https://medium.com/javascript-scene/passwords-are-obsolete-how-to-secure-your-app-and-protect-your-users-1cd6c7b7c3bc)).

-## Advanced level

-* Share your score and compete with your friends on Facebook.
-* For each user, keep a leaderboard from their circle of friends.
+Try [Firebase](https://firebase.google.com/) for data storage.

 ## Extra credit

-* Add mobile apps by turning your web app into a [Progressive Web Application](https://medium.com/javascript-scene/why-native-apps-really-are-doomed-native-apps-are-doomed-pt-2-e035b43170e9).
+* Add mobile apps by turning your web app into a [Progressive Web Application](https://web.dev/pwa-checklist/).

 ## To Implement: